-The minors from which a student may select for more in-depth study are Biblical Studies, Church Ministry, General Education, Church Music, Children and Preschool Ministry, Psychology and Counseling, and Women's Ministry.
+The minors from which a student may select for more in-depth study are Biblical Studies, Christian Education, Church Ministry, General Education, Church Music, Children and Preschool Ministry, Pastoral Ministry, Psychology and Counseling, Women's Ministry and Youth Ministry.
 A Biblical Studies minor allows the student to pursue a more detailed study of the Biblical text.
 The Church Ministry minor is a general minor for those who desire to continue the preparation of a broad based education without committing to a specific ministry at this time.

 A General Education minor is for those who have 18 hours of concentrated study in specified areas at other accredited institutions.
 This minor consists only of hours transferred from other educational institutions.
 Students should consult their advisor concerning this minor.
+A minor in Christian Education provides the student with basic training in the educational ministry of the church.
 A minor in Church Music provides the student with basic training in music ministry.
 The Children and Preschool Ministry minor provides a foundation for ministry to preschoolers, children and their families.
+A minor in Pastoral Ministry provides the student with basic pastoral training.
 The Psychology and Counseling minor is designed to prepare students for further work in the area of counseling at the graduate level.
 A minor in Women's Ministry provides a foundation for women ministering to other women.
+The Youth Ministry minor provides basic training in working with a student ministry in the church.